 Strategic Re-branding

 Netflix is still by far the most popular online streaming service used around the world, and still enjoys — to a large extent — a positive brand image.
-However, many subscribers have associated the platform with creating a large number of low-budget productions.
+However, many subscribers have associated the platform with creating numerous low-budget productions.
 Perhaps producing a smaller amount of shows will allow the platform to focus more closely on the quality of entertainment they create, as well as potentially drive down costs associated with content creation.

-Also, the adoption and near-adoption of various not so customer-friendly policies left a negative impression on a lot of subscribers.
-The company should invest significant time and resources into rebuilding this trust by positioning itself as the number one customer-centric streaming service.
+Also, the adoption and near-adoption of various not-so-customer-friendly policies left a negative impression on many subscribers.
+Netflix’s time and resources should be invested into rebuilding this trust by positioning itself as the number one customer-centric streaming service.

 There Is Still Further Room for Expansion